-- Dedicated Video Games Academy this open access teaching area fosters a community spirit amongst students from all our gaming art, design and programming courses, encouraging the kind of multidisciplinary collaboration that graduates will encounter in the professional workplace. - Dedicated open access teaching area with all the specialised software you'll need, including Visual Studio, Perforce, DirectX, OpenGL, UDK 4.0, Unity, Source, Torque, Cocos2dx, Photoshop, 3d studio max, Maya and Mudbox.
-We also have a number of console development kits and the latest consoles to experiment on. - Dedicated mobile lab with a selection of the latest handheld devices suitable for Android, iOS and Windows Phone 8 development.
+- A dedicated Video Games Academy this open access teaching area fosters a community spirit among students from all our gaming art, design and programming courses, encouraging the kind of multidisciplinary collaboration that graduates will encounter in the professional workplace. - A dedicated open access teaching area with all the specialised software you'll need, including Visual Studio, Perforce, DirectX, OpenGL, UDK 4.0, Unity, Source, Torque, Cocos2dx, Photoshop, 3d Studio Max, Maya and Mudbox; we also have a number of console development kits and the latest consoles to experiment on. - A dedicated mobile lab with a selection of the latest handheld devices suitable for Android, iOS and Windows Phone 8 development.

+DAVID JONES

-DAVID JONES BSC (HONS) BUSINESS INFORMATION TECHNOLOGY GRADUATED 2008 greencore
+BSC (HONS) BUSINESS INFORMATION

+TECHNOLOGY

+GRADUATED 2008

-BUSINESS INTELLIGENCE DEVELOPER, GREENCORE GROUP PLC Welcome to
+BUSINESS INTELLIGENCE DEVELOPER, GREENCORE GROUP PLC

+Welcome to